weidler/logistic-regression/README.md

 # Logistic Regression

-Python implementation of the Logistic Regression model (https://en.wikipedia.org/wiki/Logistic_regression), applied to and analysed on the iris dataset (https://archive.ics.uci.edu/ml/datasets/iris) and the monk dataset (https://archive.ics.uci.edu/ml/datasets/MONK%27s+Problems).
+Python implementation of the [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) model, applied to and analysed on the [iris dataset](https://archive.ics.uci.edu/ml/datasets/iris) and the [monk dataset](https://archive.ics.uci.edu/ml/datasets/MONK%27s+Problems).
 Main implementation of the algorithm can be found in *src/logistic.py*.
 A theoretical description of the model and the implementation is given below.

 ### Requirements
 Required packages are listed in requirements.txt.
 Install them into your virtual environment with